weirane/chocopy-wasm-compiler-b/designs/closure-design.md

 5. lambda
 6. nonlocal

 We plan to have a set of test cases for every step.
+We are also aware of the fact that we need to support AST elements added/changed by other groups.